pymc-devs/pymc/GOVERNANCE.md

 ![community_diagram](docs/community_diagram.png)

 Anyone working with The Project has the responsibility to personally uphold the Code of Conduct.
-Core Contributors have the additional responsibility of _enforcing_ the Code of Conduct to maintain a safe community.
+Recurrent Contributors have the additional responsibility of _enforcing_ the Code of Conduct to maintain a safe community.

 ## Recurring Contributors